Rockland Coaches

-Rockland Coaches Inc., formerly known as The Red and Tan Lines, and locally shortened to Red and Tan, is a commuter coach company owned by Coach USA based in Westwood, New Jersey, that operates commuter bus service between New York City and points in Bergen County, New Jersey, and Rockland County, New York, and provides local bus service in both locales north of Route 46.
+Rockland Coaches Inc., formerly known as The Red and Tan Lines, and locally shortened to Red and Tan, is a bus company and subsidiary of Coach USA located in Westwood, New Jersey.
+It operates commuter bus service between New York City and some portions in Bergen County, New Jersey, and Rockland County, New York, It also provides local bus service in both locales north of Route 46.
 Coach USA acquired the company in 1997.

-In June 2024, Coach USA filed for Chapter 11 bankruptcy, blaming corporate impact caused by the COVID-19 pandemic.
-The company has plans to sell its assets, and plans to sell its Megabus subsidiaries (including Rockland) to Bus Company Holdings, a unit of the Renco Group.
+Coach USA has been owned by Renco Group since 2024.

 Routes

 Between Bergen and Rockland Counties, and New York City, Rockland Coaches provides service along six routes.

 Route ends are given for each route except for branching.
 Some trips may only serve a portion of the route.

 In March 2020, due to the COVID-19 pandemic, many routes were suspended or limited to peak-only service.
 Throughout 2020, 2021, and 2022, this limited-service schedule remained, however on April 1, 2023, limited Saturday service was restarted on the 11X and 45 routes.

 On October 23, 2023, weekend service was reinstated on the 9A and 9T routes.
 In addition, limited off-peak weekday service was added on the 9A, 9T, and 20 routes.
 In this service change, Saturday service on the 45 was also cut.
 Despite these changes, most routes remain peak-only and commuter-oriented, and some routes remain suspended as of May 2023.